 About Jefferson White

 Jefferson White is an independent scholar and the author of two books, Evidence and Paul’s Journeys and The Political Theory of Christ.
-His website at jeffersonwhite.com contains chapters from the two books, as well as other essays dealing with Christianity and politics.
+His website at jeffersonwhite.com contains chapters from these two books, as well as other essays dealing with Christian belief and politics.

 Here is what he says about Evidence and Paul’s Journeys: